Explore Jobs

 Avg.
 Entry Salary: $57,180

-BLS Job Description: “Computer systems analysts study an organization’s current computer systems and procedures and design information systems solutions to help the organization operate more efficiently and effectively.
-They bring business and information technology (IT) together by understanding the needs and limitations of both.”
+BLS Job Description: “Computer systems analysts study an organization’s current computer systems and procedures, designing solutions to help the organization operate more efficiently.”

 3. Management Analysts